astavonin/news-bot/README.md

 # Compiling

-The news bot is AWS Lambda hosted application and JVM 8 is **mandatory** for AWS execution.
+The News Bot is AWS Lambda hosted application and JVM 8 is **mandatory** for AWS execution.
 News Bot **must** be compiled with JVM 8, otherwise AWS Lambda will fail on startup inside `nio`.

 Compile `uberjar`:
 ```bash